 All employees are obliged to follow the lawful and reasonable directions of their employer.
-However, even if it is not unlawful for an employer to direct their employee to undergo medical examination, it must not be unreasonable either.
+However, even though it is not unlawful for an employer to request their employee to undergo medical examination, it must not be unreasonable either.

 Injured or ill employees who are terminated from their employment may have rights under the discriminatory conduct provisions of the Accident Compensation Act, if a substantial reason for their termination is because the employee gave notice of an injury, took steps to pursue a WorkCover claim, or gave or attempted to give a WorkCover claim to their employer.

 Sometimes employers "play doctor" and make their own medical judgments about workers without checking the current situation with a qualified practitioner.
-On the flipside, employers may blindly rely on medical opinion without adequately making their own decision based on the requirements of the particular workplace.
+On the flipside, employers may blindly rely on medical opinion without adequately making their own decision based on the requirements of the workplace.

 Employees who are absent from work because they are injured or ill should advise their employer of their absence.
 Under the National Employment Standards, employees must give such notice as soon as practicable and must also advise their employers of the expected length of the absence.
 Employees may also need to provide evidence of their absence if required.
-Individual employment contracts, modern awards and enterprise agreements may also prescribe terms relating to notice of evidence requirements regarding personal leave
+Individual employment contracts, modern awards and enterprise agreements may also prescribe terms relating to notice of evidence requirements regarding personal leave.

-Employees who are feeling unduly harassed or discriminated against in relation to their impairments should seek appropriate advice.
+Employees who are feeling unduly harassed or discriminated against in relation to their impairments should seek appropriate legal advice.